-- Select a topic of study related to their area of specialization.
-(Proposal for Research Question and Music Selection(s) for your Comprehensive Musicianship Unit) - Write a proposal to include a description of the study, objectives, methodology (including resources), and evaluation.
-(Action Research Plan & Comprehensive Musicianship Unit) - Prepare an annotated bibliography.
-(Action Research Report, Comprehensive Musicianship Unit) - Submit evidence of study/project completion.
-(School Permissions, Daily Teaching Journal, Meeting Summaries, Professional Work Samples, Action Research Report, Peer Reviews)
+- Select a topic of study related to their area of specialization. - · Write a proposal to include a description of the study, objectives, methodology (including resources), and evaluation. - Prepare an annotated bibliography. - Submit evidence of study/project completion.

 Students will demonstrate the ability to: